 Warhol himself never saw all 102 panels of the Shadows portfolio together.
 He left no instructions on the order in which to hang them and since the pieces are not numbered, they can be hung at random.
 Perhaps leaving room for play, he allowed viewers to have a new experience each time the panels are installed.
 This idea evokes a new concept, which is not seen in any of Warhol’s other works, as most of his pieces, although are made in a series, are meant to hang individually.

+Warhol also used diamond dust in his Shadows pieces, adding a sparkling effect that fits his “dream” of having the series installed in a disco club like Studio 54.
 MOCA director Philippe Vergne describes Shadows suites as, “the line between the American dream and the American death.
 They are as dark as they are glamorous.”
 The individual interpretation each viewer has with the work makes this a powerful series in that unlike Warhol’s other works, the work is not straightforward or showcasing technique.
-These 74 x 52 inch canvases reinforce the American ideal of “bigger is better.”
-Perhaps the abstract depiction could trigger us to believe Warhol was pointing out that to most things in life be believe bigger is better and that he did not feel the need to showcase actual objects or aspects in our lives that this phrase and rendering coincides with.
-The Shadows complete portfolios includes Shadows I (FS II.204-209), Shadows II (fs ii.210-215), Shadows III (FS II.216-221), Shadows IV (FS II.222-223) and Shadows V (FS II.224-225).
+The original 74 x 52 inch canvases reinforce the American ideal of “bigger is better.”
+Perhaps the abstract depiction could trigger us to believe Warhol was pointing out that to most things in life we believe bigger is better and that he did not feel the need to showcase actual objects or aspects in our lives that this phrase and rendering coincides with.
+The complete Shadows print series includes Shadows I (FS II.204-209), Shadows II (fs ii.210-215), Shadows III (FS II.216-221), Shadows IV (FS II.222-223) and Shadows V (FS II.224-225).